henry2004y/KeyNotes/contents/stability.md

 ## Rayleigh-Taylor Instability

-The Rayleigh-Taylor instability is probably the most famous kind of instability.
-It is also called _flute instability_, _gravitational instability_ or _interchange instability_.
+The Rayleigh-Taylor instability is probably the most important MHD instability.
+It is also called _gravitational instability_ , _flute instability_ or more generally, _interchange instability_.
+In ordinary hydrodynamics, a Rayleigh-Taylor instability arises when one attempts to support a heavy fluid on top of a light fluid: the interface becomes "rippled", allowing the heavy fluid to fall through the light fluid.
+In plasmas, a Rayleigh-Taylor instability can occur when a dense plasma is supported against gravity by the pressure of a magnetic field.

+The situation would not be of much interest or relevance in its own right, since actual gravitational forces are rarely of much importance in plasmas.
+However, in curved magnetic fields, the centrifugal force on the plasma due to particle motion along the curved field-lines acts like a "gravitational" force (@sec:gravity_field).
+For this reason, the analysis of the Rayleigh-Taylor instability provides useful insight as to the stability properties of plasmas in curved magnetic fields.
+Rayleigh-Taylor-like instabilities driven by actual field curvature are the most virulent type of MHD instability in non-uniform plasmas.

 Here we use a 2-fluid model and a so-called "diffuse boundary" model [@chen2016introduction] to describe it mathematically.
 Recall the structure of magnetic mirror: we have curved magnetic field lines and high density plasma at the center.
 From the discussion in @sec:single_particle_instability, we know that the central part of magnetic mirror is unstable for Rayleigh-Taylor instability because of centrifugal force.
 Let us simplify the scenario and study the problem in Cartesian coordinates.
 The centrifugal force is irrelevant to particle charge and proportional to particle mass, so both ions and electrons have the same acceleration due to it.
 Let us replace the centrifugal force with gravity $\mathbf{g}$.
 In @fig:RT_instability, there are high density plasma on top and low density plasma on the bottom, with a distribution $\partial n_o/\partial x<0$.